emacs-mirror/emacs/mps/manual/source/topic/collection.rst

    will grow without bound.

-With perfect prediction, the collector's work should be smoothly distributed.
-Getting the predicted mortality wrong leads to "lumpy" distribution of collection work.
-If the predicted mortality is too high, the collector will bypass opportunities to perform work and then find that it has to do more work to catch up later.
-If the predicted mortality is too low, the collector will do extra work up front and then find that it is idle later on.
+With perfect prediction, the collector's work should be smoothly distributed, with a small maximum pause time.
+Getting the predicted mortality wrong leads to "lumpy" distribution of collection work with a longer maximum pause time.
+If the predicted mortality is too high, the collector will start out by taking small time slices and then find that it has to catch up later by taking larger time slices.
+If the predicted mortality is too low, the collector will take larger time slices up front and then find that it is idle later on.

 .. index::